 I believe the lesson here is that;

 Understood the word of God, study it diligently and don’t just rely on another man teaching.
 We were given the faculty to understand and free will to decide on its own.
-Ultimately, unless coerced, it is our responsibility to understand His word, if we misunderstood it, it is not due because of other person but because, we choose it, own up for the choice we made.
+Ultimately, unless coerced, it is our responsibility to understand His word, if we misunderstood it, it is not due because of other people but because, we choose it, own up for the choice we made.